 NYC #SignalFails in 45 days

-Since the launch of the SignalFail website on November 20th 2017, nearly 2 million riders have seen delays as the result of signal failures that affected almost every line in the City.
+Since the launch of the SignalFail website on November 20th 2017, approximately 11.
+5 million riders have been delayed as the result of signal failures that affected every single subway line in the City.

 Number of Signal Failures Per Week